-Risk, legislation and safeguarding (Domain E)
+Risk, legislation and safeguarding (Domain D)

-- v) be aware of the importance of addressing inequalities for people with a learning disability - w) be aware of the basic principles and practice of advocacy in supporting people with a learning disability - x) be aware of how individuals and organisations should work together to prevent abuse and neglect and to ensure the safety and wellbeing people with a learning disability - y) be aware of disability hate crime and how to report such incidents.
+- k) Be aware of the importance of addressing inequalities for people with a learning disability. - Be aware of the key legislation, policy and guidelines relating to people with a learning disability, including one's own responsibilities under the Mental Capacity Act 2005, the Equality Act 2010, the Care Act 2014, Human Rights Act and the Accessible Information Standard. - m) Be aware of how individuals and organisations should work together to prevent abuse and neglect and to ensure the safety and wellbeing people with a learning disability. - n) Be aware of disability hate crime, mate crime and bullying and how to report such incidents.